InterLinked1/fastfilezilla/README.md

 # fastfilezilla
-FileZilla with modifications to increase responsiveness
+FileZilla with modifications to increase responsiveness, disable update nags

 ## FileZilla for Windows, with responsiveness improvements